 Since joining the faculty of the Norton School in December 2007, I’ve directed the Take Charge America Institute (TCAI) for consumer financial education and research.
-I’m still working on financial services issues, but this time by helping to build financial literacy, especially among America’s youth.
+I’m still working on financial services issues, but this time by helping to build financial literacy and capability especially among America’s youth.
 Consumers today face a tremendous array of financial products and choices.
-But lately, the daily headlines are full of stories that highlight the perils for those who make uninformed choices when it comes to borrowing, spending, saving and investing.
+Perils await those who make uninformed choices when it comes to borrowing, spending, saving and investing.
 I’m delighted to be a part of the University’s effort to build financial education programs that are now being used by tens of thousands of teachers across the country.

 I’ve designed projects on a wide range of policy-oriented issues involving the economics of consumer credit markets.
 Topics have included the causes and consequences of personal bankruptcy and mortgage foreclosures; the role of credit bureau data, credit scoring and risk management tools in expanding access to consumer loans in the U.S. and globally; and the pros and cons of improved loan disclosures and regulatory limits on loan products in helping consumers to make good credit choices.